8bitkick/PlayUEF/README.md

 These seem to usually reflect mechanical variance of original cassette player behavior.
 As we just want to load game data rather than recreate archival quality audio, these are ignored.

 To-do list
-* `0x0104` defined data block (for Acorn Atom and BBC titles like AndroidAttack & Joust)
+* Test on Acorn Atom
-* `0x0114` security cycles

 Thanks
 ------
-Thanks to Thomas Harte for the original UEF spec and Wouter Hobers for the python uef2wave which this project is a continuation of, BigEd, Commie_User, DavidB, Vanekp of the [stardot forum](http://stardot.org.uk) for suggestions and Matt Godbolt for setting the standard with the awesome [JSbeeb](https://github.com/mattgodbolt/jsbeeb).
+Thanks to Thomas Harte for the UEF spec and Wouter Hobers for uef2wave.py, BigEd, Commie_User, DavidB, Vanekp of the [stardot forum](http://stardot.org.uk) for suggestions and Matt Godbolt for the awesome [JSbeeb](https://github.com/mattgodbolt/jsbeeb).
 Not forgetting Arcadian and the archive of over 1000 games at the [STH archive](http://www.stairwaytohell.com/electron/uefarchive/) which make this project come to life.